Luau: A Feast with a Side of Culture

 The luau show tells a captivating story

-This is a general etiquette thing, but when the show is going on, try to avoid side conversations or being distracting to the performers.
-Traditional entertainment at a luau has a very clear purpose: to tell a story about the history and lore of old Hawaii, the local customs, and the voyagers who sailed across the Pacific.
-They’re ageless tales told through music and dance, and really deserve your undivided attention.
+Traditional entertainment at a luau has a very clear purpose.
+It tells a story about the history and lore of old Hawaii.
+It pays tribute to local customs and the voyagers who first sailed across the Pacific.
+They’re ageless tales told through music and dance and deserve your undivided attention.
+Try to avoid side conversations or being distracting to the performers while the show is going on.

 The Benefit to You